Can’t stop thinking? Shuffli breaks the mental loop.

 Tested against standard sleep therapy.

 In a clinical study, Serial Diverse Imagining was as effective as Structured Problem-Solving — the gold-standard cognitive treatment for pre-sleep arousal.
 The difference: standard therapy must be done 15 minutes before bed.
-Drift is done in bed, in the dark, while you're already trying to sleep.
+Shuffli is done in bed, in the dark, while you're already trying to sleep.

 Works on the right problem.